ciscoheat/simplest-sitegen/README.md

 # The simplest site generator is finally here!
 ```

 Just be aware that it's unspecified which file will take precedence when only the extension differ.
 So having an `index.html` in the same directory as `index.md` will probably cause trouble.
+A warning will be issued if that's the case.

 ## ...can I use Pug too?